 Starmer vows to remain Labour leader during cost-of-living pitch to voters

-Sir Keir Starmer is poised to launch a new year campaign, aiming to reassure voters that a Labour government would improve their financial well-being and ease the cost of living crisis.
-This push follows recent efforts by the Labour leader to dismiss speculation surrounding his position.
+Sir Keir Starmer is attempting to win back disillusioned voters and see off challenges to his leadership with a promise to improve their financial well-being and ease the cost of living crisis.

-On Monday, Sir Keir is scheduled to visit Berkshire, where he will personally engage with residents.
-He plans to draw on his own upbringing, recalling how his family struggled to "make ends meet" and emphasising his understanding that "every pound matters".
-This outreach comes after a challenging year for his administration, marked by sluggish economic growth, internal leadership rumblings, and disappointing poll ratings ahead of May’s local elections.

-In his new year address to the electorate, the Labour leader acknowledged public "frustration" regarding the pace of progress.
-However, he maintained that his policies would begin to deliver "positive change" for people by 2026.
+Speaking over the weekend, the prime minister acknowledged public "frustration" regarding the pace of progress, but he insisted that his policies would begin to deliver "positive change" for people in 2026.

-Sir Keir also insisted he will still be in No 10 by 2027 despite discontent among some backbenchers and suggestions that heavy losses in May’s elections would spark a contest to replace him.
+Sir Keir also insisted he will still be in No 10 by 2027 despite growing discontent among Labour backbenchers and suggestions that heavy losses in May’s elections would spark a contest to replace him.

 But he told the BBC’s Sunday With Laura Kuenssberg that the votes across Scotland, England and Wales would not be a “referendum” on his Westminster administration.